 North London Collegiate School

-Westminster might be highly selective (one teacher told us she was ‘staggered’ by the quality of what goes on in the classrooms here), but it still offers one-on-one support through its dedicated Study Skills Department to pupils with specific learning difficulties – such as dyslexia or dyspraxia – or an unseen disability or medical condition.
-Anyone taking the Common Pre-Test who has a recognised special educational need will automatically be interviewed as part of the selection process (a great way to boost inclusion); all those arriving in the fifth form sit the MidYIS baseline test, and are also screened during their first half-term.
-Ongoing monitoring and good communication between the study-skills coordinator and housemasters ensure that anyone struggling is given the help they need.
+Westminster might be highly selective (one teacher told us she was ‘staggered’ by the quality of what goes on in the classrooms here), but it still offers SEND pupils fantastic academic support through its dedicated Study Skills Department.
+Prospective pupils with a recognised special educational need taking the Common Pre-Test are automatically interviewed as part of the selection process (a great way to boost inclusion); anyone joining the school in the fifth form sits the Modis baseline test, and is screened during their first half-term.
+Continuous monitoring and good communication between the study-skills coordinator and housemasters ensure that all students facing any form of challenge is given the help they need.

-We love the controlled informality of lessons, where pupils are encouraged to talk, debate and spark off each other; taught how to question and think; and mentored by fun, high-octane staff.
-Lessons may end at 4.30pm but days certainly don’t stop there.
-There’s an all-consuming boarding-school mentality here, with a full evening programme of house plays, science lectures, piano competitions, visiting speakers (recent invitees include Sir Simon Schama) and more – and the library stays open till 9pm.
+We love the controlled informality of lessons, where students are encouraged to talk, debate and spark off each other and mentored by top-tier staff.
+While lessons end at 4.30pm, the days certainly don’t stop there.
+There’s an all-consuming boarding-school culture here, including a rich evening programme of house plays, science lectures, piano competitions, guest speakers and more – and the library stays open till 9pm.
 Undoubtedly a truly wonderful school for an intellectually curious child.